nicolaikraus/HoTT-Agda/nicolai/README-SUMMARY.md

 This is a description of the contents of this folder.
 For a general readme, the the parent folder.

+Each project (apart from anonymousExistence) required HoTTAgda to be an "included directory" (i.e. needs to be in the loadpath).

 pseudotruncations: Agda code for
   "Constructions with Non-Recursive Higher Inductive Types"